cf73/ces2021/content/collections/pages/enrichment-programs.md

 title: 'Enrichment Programs'
 program_image: 20210920_162107-1635515402.jpg
 short_description: 'We supplement our Day and Language Programs with a variety of Enrichment programming focused on the arts, music, and outdoor learning.'
 description: 'A focus on the arts and nature is an integral part of the Cambridge-Ellis philosophy.
-Though our classroom teachers integrate these experiences into their daily practice, we supplement this learning with the following Enrichment Programs: Arts Adventure, Music with Anna, Nature Days, and our unique Artisan Program.'
+Though our classroom teachers integrate these experiences into their daily practice, we supplement this learning with the following Enrichment Programs: Arts Adventure, Nature Days, and our unique Artisan Program.'
 programs_offered:
   -
     id: bQARazRc